Welcome to HR by Design (HRbD)

 At HR by Design, we believe people are the heart of every successful organisation.
 For over two decades, we’ve partnered with businesses across the globe to design and deliver human-centred solutions that unlock both organisational and individual potential.

 Today, HRbD is known for creating sustainable change through innovative programs that integrate strategy, planning, and execution.
-Recent successes include the global rollout of Leadership Development, Management Development, and Women’s Development programs, delivered via live classrooms, across three continents with measurable impact.
+Recent successes include the global rollout of Momentum, our flagship Leadership Development Programas well as Management Development and Women’s Development programs, delivered via live classrooms across three continents.

 The Importance of People Skills for Leaders